efacilitation/eventric/README.md

 Basically you define a behavioural API using `commands` and `queries`.
 Executing a `command` eventually commands a registered `Aggregate` (think of it as an advanced Model).
 This will result in a so-called `DomainEvent`.
 The series of `DomainEvents` defines the state of your `Aggregate` and therefore of your application.

-**eventric.js** will run on NodeJS as well as in the Browser.
-Depending on the scenario the `DomainEvents` get directly persisted into the eventric EventStore or send over a `RemoteService` first.
+**eventric.js** runs with NodeJS as well as in the Browser.
+Depending on the scenario the `DomainEvents` get directly persisted into the `EventStore` or send over a `RemoteService` first.
 The `RemoteService` can also be used to access your API remotely.
-This makes **eventric.js** really useful for distributed applications.
+This makes **eventric.js** really useful for distributed applications and for sharing code between Server and Client.

 Information regarding the API and more can be found in the [Wiki](https://github.com/efacilitation/eventric/wiki).